 - 1. Knowledge Transfer: Build technical capacity by serving as a forum for dialogue among MPOs, NYSDOT, and others to share freight planning practices, arrange for relevant training courses, and disseminate ideas on effective public communication about the importance of freight. - 2.
-Integration: Assist in the further incorporation of freight into MPO planning practice at all levels from the LRTP through unified planning work program (UPWP) initiatives to the transportation improvement program (TIP). - 3.
-Stakeholder Outreach: Engage other freight-related organizations to determine opportunities to inform them of initiatives MPOs in New York State that are advancing opportunities for collaboration. - 4.
+Integration: Continue to participate in the implementation of the National Highway Freight Program, and assist in the further incorporation of freight into MPO planning practice at all levels from the Long-Range Transportation Plan (LRTP) through Unified Planning Work Program (UPWP) initiatives to the Transportation Improvement Program (TIP). - 3.
+Stakeholder Outreach: Engage other freight-related organizations to determine opportunities to inform them of initiatives MPOs in New York State are advancing for collaboration and to be informed of their initiatives. - 4.
 Transformational Technologies: Monitor and assess technical advances (e.g., automated vehicles, additive manufacturing, etc.) that impact the number, type, and mode of trips used to deliver goods to businesses and residences. - 5.
 Data Availability: Catalog and evaluate the accessibility, quality, and cost of data that can be used to better analyze freight movements at various geographies from a statewide perspective to increase cost-effectiveness and efficiency. - 6.
 Global and National Economies: Track the interrelationships between economic issues (including the COVID-19 pandemic), consumer trends, and resulting business models that impact metropolitan economies in New York State.

-- 1. Knowledge Transfer - A. Hold quarterly web meetings, which include a roundtable agenda item so MPOs and other members can share current freight-related planning activities and lessons learned, including uses of TRANSEARCH data and updates related to the NYS Freight Transportation Plan. - B. Disseminate information to members through available web-based, teleconference, and in-person professional development and training opportunities of short- and longer-term durations - these include conferences, Talking Freight webinars, single-day and multi-day peer exchanges, the I-95 Corridor Coalition's Freight Academy, and other offerings. - C. When possible, organize a freight facility site visit in conjunction with the next inperson NYSAMPO Conference (tentatively scheduled for May 2023).
-MPOs may consider organizing events with nearby MPOs when it is feasible and safe to do so.
+1. Knowledge Transfer

+- A. Hold quarterly web meetings, which include a roundtable agenda item so MPOs and other members can share current freight-related planning activities and lessons learned, including uses of TRANSEARCH data and updates related to the NYS Freight Transportation Plan. - B. Disseminate information to members through available web-based, teleconference, and in-person professional development and training opportunities of short- and longer-term durations - these include conferences, Talking Freight webinars, single-day and multi-day peer exchanges, the Eastern Transportation Coalition's Freight Academy, and other offerings.

-- D. Coordinate the development of an analysis of the most recent results of the Freight Program Assessment for distribution to members and discussion on a web meeting with FHWA New York Division assistance. - E. Conduct an annual survey to identify planning initiatives, activities, and trainings undertaken by members, as well as identify future topics of interest.
+- C. When possible, organize a freight facility site visit in conjunction with the next inperson NYSAMPO Conference (scheduled for May 2023).
+MPOs may consider organizing events with nearby MPOs. - D. Coordinate the development of an analysis of the most recent results of the Freight Program Assessment for distribution to members and discussion on a web meeting with FHWA New York Division assistance. - E. Conduct an annual survey to identify planning initiatives, activities, and trainings undertaken by members, as well as identify future topics of interest.